My name is Clare Conroy. Some stuff you may or may not want to know about me…

 - I am a reader not a listener and my signature strengths are creativity, ingenuity, and originality; and love of learning

 - I help to organise TEDxCanberra

 - I co-founded Doggo – an online directory of dog parks and beaches Australia-wide

-- I am was training for my first half-marathon (until I over did it and busted my back – my goal is now a regular 10km event)
+- I am was training for my first half-marathon (until I over did it and busted my back, and then got pregnant).
+I can’t wait to start running again and my goal is now a regular 10km event

 - I have a weak spot for chocolate and red wine

 no longer anxious about my rapidly approaching 30th birthdayloving my 30s!